Lightning-AI/pytorch-lightning/docs/source/common/trainer.rst

 |

-Force training for at least these number of :ref:`global steps <common/trainer:global_step>`.
+Force training for at least this number of :ref:`global steps <common/trainer:global_step>`.
 Trainer will train model for at least min_steps or min_epochs (latest).

 .. testcode::